Self-dual projective toric varieties: Characterizations of self-duality in combinatorial terms

-We give in Lemma~\ref{lem:easy} ii) an example of a self-dual lattice configuration $A$ which has an interior point.
+We give in Lemma~\ref{lem:easy} $(2)$ an example of a self-dual lattice configuration $A$ which contains an interior point of $\operatorname{Conv}(A)$.
 However, this cannot happen if $X_A$ is not a hypersurface, as the following proposition shows.